tc39/notes/es9/2018-11/nov-29.md

 ### Talking about our reputation

-ARE: Spent some time about reputation.
+AKI: Spent some time about reputation.
 It's not super awesome.
 I'll come to the January meeting with ideas on what we can do to improve it.
 We also talked about what we want our reputation to be, and figure out what small things we need to go in that direction: finding kinder ways to say thanks-but-no-thanks; preparing the rationale document (volunteers please).
 You'll hear more in January.

 ### How we make decisions